shivrm/quirc/README.md

 The tokens and the corresponding token texts are printed to standard output.

-Th lexer can be built using the following command
+The lexer can be built using the following command
 ```
 make
 ```